 From when baby chicks arrive at the farm, to the time when broiler chickens are taken to be processed, the health of the flock is the number one priority of chicken farmers.

 Farmers spend ample time getting barns, or growout houses, ready for their next flock to arrive on the farm.
 Contrary to popular belief, chickens raised for meat are never raised in cages but in large spaces.
 Once the flock arrives, farmers check on their chickens at least three times a day to ensure the airflow, temperature and the wellness of the chickens are at the highest standards.

 Farmers dedicate their lives to the safety and health of their chickens and for that Americans can feel secure about the meat they are buying for themselves and their families.

 Providing America’s #1 Source of Protein

-Chicken farmers and chicken industry employees are working around the clock to help keep grocery shelves stocked with our nation’s favorite protein: chicken.
+Chicken farmers and chicken industry employees work around the clock to help keep grocery shelves stocked with our nation’s favorite protein: chicken.
 And for that honorable and essential service, we are grateful.

-According to USDA, the U.S. will break another record in 2020 for chicken consumption, with Americans eating 98 pounds of chicken per person this year!
+According to USDA, the U.S. will break another record in 2022 for chicken consumption, with Americans eating 98.3 pounds of chicken per person this year!
 It’s no surprise that Americans eat more chicken than any other protein, and for good reason.
-Shoppers across the nation love its taste, nutritional value, affordability, sustainability & versatility – chicken is a table-pleaser for eaters of all ages.
+Shoppers across the nation love its taste, nutritional value, affordability, sustainability & versatility—chicken is a table-pleaser for eaters of all ages.